mrocklin/slides/pycon-2018.md

 ### Goals

-1. Provide context for how atmospheric scientists use Python
+1. Provide context for scientific Python
-2. Inform other scientific domains about specific tools
+2. Attract other scientists to specific tools
 3. Encourage the non-science Python community to help

     (Science needs non-science skills!)